SahilGidwani/react-job-board-project/readme.md

 # Job board project implementation
 This repo contains the job board project [implementation](https://github.com/WebDevSimplified/React-Simplified-Bonus-Project/tree/main/job-board/before) of [React simplified](https://courses.webdevsimplified.com/view/courses/react-simplified-bonus-projects) course  [React Basic and Intermediate] course.

-## Backend Lead Introduction

-Hey.
-I am the backend lead for this project.
-You shouldn't have to mess much with the backend, but I wanted to give you a quick overview of how things work.
-We use a library called `Prisma` to handle our database connections.
-You shouldn't really need to interact with it at all.
+### Frontend Setup

+To get the frontend setup running you will need to do the following:
+1. Navigate to the client folder `cd client`
+2. Run `npm install`
+3. Run `npm run dev`

+### Backend Setup

-To get the backend setup you will need to do the following:
+To get the backend setup running you will need to do the following:

 1. Install Sqlite on your machine
 2. Run `npm i`
 3. Copy the `.env.example` file to `.env`
 4. Run `npx prisma db push`
 5. Run `npm run dev`

-Now I know you don't really care about the backend, but there are a few folders/files that you may need to use on the client.

-1. `constants` - The constants folder contains all our types/schemas on the backend which you may need on the frontend for things like form validation.
-2. `utils/getJobListingPriceInCents.ts` - This file is something you will need to determine the price of the job listing.

-Other than those few files all you really need to know is how the API works.

 ### API Documentation